raystack/frontier/docs/docs/authz/role.md

 # Roles

-A Role is a collection of permissions in Shield.
+A Role is a collection of permissions in Frontier.
 Roles are typically associated with one or more policies, which specify the permissions granted to the users.
 When a user is assigned a role, they inherit the permissions defined within that role.
 This simplifies access management by allowing administrators to assign roles to users rather than individually assigning permissions.

-Roles in Shield is used to implement the [Role based acces control (RBAC)](../concepts/glossary.md#rbac)
+Roles in Frontier is used to implement the [Role based acces control (RBAC)](../concepts/glossary.md#rbac)

 ### Predefined Roles